jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (a) manner prescribed by the rules; and
   (b) form approved by the Agency in accordance with the rules.

-### 30ZG Agency may approve or revoke alternative means of recording matters
+### 30ZG Director may approve or revoke alternative means of recording matters
-The Agency may, in accordance with the rules, approve or revoke an alternative means of recording matters relevant to the monitoring of work time.
+The Director may, in accordance with the rules, approve or revoke an alternative means of recording matters relevant to the monitoring of work time.

 ### 30ZH Duties regarding logbooks
 (1) A driver must—